ga4gh/data-security/AAI/AAIConnectProfile.md

         1. Access tokens for GA4GH use MUST be a [GA4GH JWT](#ga4gh-jwt-format) using
             [Passport-Scoped Access Token format](#passport-scoped-access-token-issued-by-broker).

-        2. Access tokens do not contain GA4GH Claims directly in the access token.

-        3. Access tokens MAY contain non-GA4GH Claims directly in the access token.
+        2. Access tokens MAY contain additional non-GA4GH Claims directly in the access token.

 2. Broker MUST be an OpenID Provider